 Where to Find Reputable Services

-While you can search on global platforms like Upwork, for specialized medical travel, it is safer to use dedicated agencies or hospital-affiliated centers.
+While you can search on global platforms like Upwork or RedNote, for specialized medical travel, it is safer to use dedicated agencies or hospital-affiliated centers.

 - International Medical Centers (IMCs): Facilities like Shanghai Jiahui International Hospital or United Family Healthcare have English-speaking staff, but their “escort” services are often limited to within their own walls.